 The CVED uploads all inspection data to SAFETYNET, an automated management information system maintained by the FMCSA.
 They are also responsible for enforcement of Maryland's Diesel Emissions and Noise Abatement Programs.
-In addition to the re-certification of Maryland's inspection personnel during 2019, training was provided for courses ranging from entry level inspection courses to courses in advanced commercial vehicle related topics.
-The CVED training unit personnel, along with MCD personnel, also taught as Associate Staff Instructors for FMCSA's National Training Center in various locations outside of Maryland.
+In addition to the re-certification of current inspection personnel, training was provided in the following courses for personnel in CVED and all other allied agencies: North American Inspectors Course Parts A and B, Motor Coach Course, General Hazardous Materials, Cargo Tank Inspectors Courses, Radioactive Inspections and Electronic Logging Device course.
+CVED training unit personnel and MCD personnel also taught as Associate Staff Instructors for FMCSA's National Training Center in various locations in other states and U.S. territories.